Agam118/Open-Board/README.md

-Open Board project for online classes and learning using web technologies Open board is a realtime sharable white board with sticky notes and download functionality which could help students in understanding concepts and could help many teachers for online classes could also be used in business meeting etc
+Open Board project for online classes and learning using web technologies Open board is a realtime sharable white board with sticky notes and download functionality which could help students in understanding concepts and could help many teachers for online classes could also be useful in business meeting etc

 Procedure For Creating